 Tickets: $250 each with sponsorship opportunities

 Join us as we celebrate the 150th anniversary of the 1867 Matheson House!
-We will honor four families whose ancestors were in Alachua County 150 years ago at a special dinner featuring period music and dishes that would have been served in this area at the time.
+We will honor five families who have played key roles in Alachua County history for at least 150 years at a special dinner featuring period music and dishes that would have been served in this area at the time.
+The evening will also include guided tours of the 1867 Matheson House.
+Please click here to purchase your tickets.
 SesquiSENSATIONAL is a Keith Watson Events production.
-Please contact email@example.com for details on this special anniversary event and program sponsorships.
+Contact firstname.lastname@example.org about sponsorship opportunities.

 with Debra Segal

 6pm – FREE